Oneida County Land and Water Conservation

 • Our program's #1 GOAL is to protect water quality and conserve soil resources!

-• The Oneida County Conservation & UW-Extension Education Committee approves/denies all projects based on the project's contribution to water quality protection.
+• The Oneida County Conservation & UW-Extension Education (CUW) Committee approves/denies all projects based on the project's contribution to water quality protection.

-If you are interested in APPLYING for Cost Share monies,
+APPLYING for Cost Share monies,

-or if you have more questions, click on the Application button
+have more questions, click on the

 below or call our office at 715-369-7835.

-Note: Submitting an application DOES NOT obligate you to
+Note: Submitting an application DOES NOT obligate you to participate in the program,

-to make cost share monies available.
+nor does it obligate LWCD to make cost share monies available.

 Picture